S. 2314: SHARKED Act of 2025

 Secretary of Commerce

-The Secretary would have to stand up the task force, appoint members, and oversee a process that produces reports every 2 years for up to 7 years.
+The Secretary would have to stand up the task force, appoint every member, and run a process that reports to Congress every two years for up to seven years.

 National Marine Fisheries Service

-The agency would have a required representative on the task force and would likely be central to carrying out any expanded shark depredation research.
+NMFS gets a required seat on the task force and would likely be central to carrying out the expanded shark depredation research.

 Regional fishery councils and marine fisheries commissions

-These bodies would be pulled into a recurring federal coordination process on shark interactions, research priorities, and management recommendations.
+Each council and commission would have a representative, pulling those bodies into a recurring federal coordination process on research priorities and management recommendations.

-This bill does not create instant new fishing rights, remove shark protections, or set penalties.
-It is a research-and-coordination measure, so any on-the-water policy changes would come later, if at all.
+This bill does not create new fishing rights, remove shark protections, or set penalties.
+It is a research-and-coordination measure, so any on-the-water rule changes would come later, if at all.

 Share this story